-Tessa Dare and her tongue-in-cheek approach to Historical Romance novels are ridiculously entertaining and Mary Jane Wells brings this perfectly to life in the audiobook version.
+Tessa Dare and her tongue-in-cheek approach to Historical Romance novels are ridiculously entertaining, and Mary Jane Wells brings this perfectly to life in the audiobook version!

 While I loved absolutely everything about The Governess Game, from the hilarious and heartbreaking little girls (that poor doll, omg), to the lovable working-class heroine, I got a particular kick out of the rake hero.

-This is book two in the Girl Meets Duke series, and while it is fun to read them in order (and the meet-cute between these two happens in book one, The Duchess Deal), it works perfectly fine as a stand-alone, or as your start into the series.
+This is book two in the Girl Meets Duke series, and while it is fun to read them in order (and the meet-cute between these two happens in book one, The Duchess Deal), it works perfectly fine as a stand-alone or as your start into the series.

 An Earl, the Girl, and a Toddler

 This book is another second-in-the-series entry.
 I can wholeheartedly recommend A Duke, the Lady, and a Baby, book one of Rogues & Remarkable Women.

-This is a gripping story with lots of secrets and mystery, and the ending was absolutely beautiful and made me tear up a little bit.
+This is a gripping novel with lots of secrets and mystery, and the ending was absolutely beautiful and made me tear up a little bit.